pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

+.. _Client Validator:

 =======================
 How to Become Validator
 =======================

 Before you vote to become validator, make sure you have done things bellow:

 - sync and run pchain
 - have an address and consensus keys
-- have at least 10k PI on your address
+- have at least 100k PI on your address

 You can choose to apply candidates first so you can let other delegate to you.
 This is an option, not neccessity.